vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 ```

 The first thing we do in the function is to copy the bindings from `VkDescriptorSetLayoutCreateInfo` into `DescriptorLayoutInfo` vector.
-We check if the bindings are in perfect ascending order, and if they arent, we use std::sort to sort them.
+We check if the bindings are in perfect ascending order, and if they aren't, we use std::sort to sort them.
 We want the bindings ordered because it makes equality check work much better.

 To use `std::sort` we need to include `<algorithm>`. std::sort uses `operator<` by default, but we can override that logic by using a lambda to implement a custom sorting.